Fiat 125: The body

-The chassis used was the same as that of the longer variant of the outgoing model, the Fiat 1300/1500, and the floor pan was virtually unchanged from it.
-The body was a slightly lengthened development of the Fiat 124: the two models had the same passenger compartment and doors, but the 125's rear seat was set slightly further back, reflecting the longer wheelbase, 85mm (3.346 inches) longer than that of the 124, inherited from the Fiat 1500.
+The chassis used was the same as that of the longer variant of the outgoing model, the 1300/1500, and the floor pan was virtually unchanged from it.
+The body was a slightly lengthened development of the Fiat 124: the two models had the same passenger compartment and doors, but the 125's rear seat was set slightly further back, reflecting the longer wheelbase, 85 mm longer than that of the 124, inherited from the Fiat 1500 C.

 Engine and running gear

 The new car's engine was based on the one fitted in the Fiat 124 Sport: a 1608 cc DOHC unit with 90 PS driving the rear wheels.
-The 125 was equipped with a Weber 34 DCHE 20 or Solex 34 PIA carburettor.
+The 125 was equipped with a Weber 34 DCHE 20 or Solex 34 PIA carburetor.
 The car was fitted with an alternator, reflecting the twin headlights and the increasing number of energy intensive electrical components appearing on cars at this time.
-Other noteworthy features included the electromagnetic cooling fan clutch.
+Other noteworthy features included the electromagnetic cooling fan clutch which was prone to failure and was replaced with a normal cooling fan system.

+A four-speed manual was standard for all 125 models built from '67 through '72, while the S and Special versions had the five-speed manual as standard.
+The Special could be optioned with a three-speed GM TH300 (Trimatic) transmission.

+Available for the 125 between '68 and '69 was a Idroconvert four-speed gearbox which was a semi automatic gearbox along the same lines as a 'Sportomatic' Porsche.
+The clutch is electric and is actuated by a switch on the top of the shifter, which means that the car can start in first, second, third or fourth gear and when you stop on a red traffic light you can keep the car in gear with your foot on the brake and the engine will idle.
+When you want to go again you just press on the accelerator like in a "normal" automatic car.
+While you are in fourth gear, if you would like to pass a car, you can downshift in to third or even second gear, just using the shifter lever.
+A very rare option, with very few units having been built and an option that is not featured neither in the driver's manual or the shop manual of this model, with only a couple of period auto magazine articles attesting to its existence.